-Hike Mount Sinai During The Day With A Private Tour!
+The Best Way to Hike Mount Sinai: During The Day With A Private Tour!

 We wanted to find a way to hike Mount Sinai during the day.
-But since all the group tours left at night, our only choice was to look for a private tour.
+But since all the group tours left at night, we decided to look for a private tour.
 At first we heard a lot of conflicting information about hiring a private tour and hiking Mount Sinai during the day.

 Many places would not take us – they only did group tours at night.
 Some said you couldn’t do the hike during the day at all.
 Some said we could only leave super early in the morning, like 7 AM.
 I wanted to leave closer to 9-10 AM, after breakfast.

 Finally we found a private tour company that would take us during the day, and I’m SO glad we did.
 We had the entire trail and top of the mountain completely to ourselves in beautiful, sunny weather with amazing views.
 Talk about a big difference compared to what our experience would have been going with a group tour!

 The views on this hike are SO incredible, I can’t imagine missing them by hiking in darkness at night!

-I would say it’s probably better to go with a reputable tour company instead of trying to go on your own (renting a car or hiring a taxi for example).
-If you’re driving outside of the main tourist areas in Egypt, you need permission from the government.
+It’s better to visit Mount Sinai with a reputable private tour company instead of trying to go on your own (renting a car or hiring a taxi for example).
+Why?
+Because you need permission from the government.
 This is an important piece of information to know!